Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Text Tokenization

 We are generally interested in a tokenizer's average compression, which can be estimated from a corpus $\corpus$:

-This quantity provides an estimate of the average number of tokens that an autoregressive LM must process per unit $u$ of raw text.
+This quantity provides an estimate of the average number raw text units $u$ that are packed into each token that an autoregressive LM processes.
 Tokenizers differ in how small they can make $\mathrm{CR}(\corpus;\tok)$ while remaining lossless.
 Further, this rate can vary across strings from different languages, which motivates our last definition: language-specific compression rate.\looseness=-1